-- Inspect your home regularly for openings, tears, rotting wood or weak spots that could allow entry.
-Bats can enter an opening that is as small as your thumb. - Look around the foundation of your home where pipes, cables and vents, exit the houses. - If an opening is found, mark the hole by doing something such as sticking a plastic bag in it or taping a piece of plastic over it.
-Watch it for 3-5 days, and if it does not get disturbed then the opening is not being used.
-You can also place diatomaceous earth at the potential entry point and check later for track marks in the dust. - Trim overhanging tree branches close to your roof, as some wildlife can use them for help with entry into your home. - If you have a chimney, you can have a professional install an animal-proof chimney cap once ensuring no animals are present.
+- Inspect your home regularly for openings, tears rotting wood or weak spots that could allow ent Bats can enter an opening that is as small as your thumb. - Look around the foundation of your home where pipes, cables and vents, exit the houses. - If an opening is found, mark the hole by doing something such as sticking a plastic bag in it o taping a piece of plastic over it.
+Watch it for 3-t days, and if it does not get disturbed then the opening is not being used.
+You can also place diatomaceous earth at the potential entry point and check later for track marks in the dust. - Trim overhanging tree branches close to your roas some wildlife can use them for help with entinto your home. - If you have a chimney, you can have a profession install an animal-proof chimney cap once ensur no animals are present.